vmchale/dickinson/doc/user-guide.md

 Branches can contain any expression, including names that have been defined previously (such as `color` in the example above).

+### Lambdas

+Lambdas are how we introduce functions in Dickinson.

 # REPL

 To enter a REPL: